cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

     You can recreate the discourse-host via the following command: lxc launch -p ssh-vagrant-profile -p discourse-host-profile ubuntu:18.04 discourse-host

-At this point you have an lxd/lxc container running inside your vagrant host and you can login into it:
+At this point you have a running lxd/lxc container inside your vagrant host and you can log-in:

     > vagrant ssh
     > lxc exec discourse-host -- sudo --login --user vagrant

-You should see that you're now in the lxc container because your prompt changes from `vagrant@master` to `vagrant@discourse-host`:
+You should see that you're inside the lxc container now because your prompt has changed from `vagrant@master` to `vagrant@discourse-host`:

     vagrant@master:~$ lxc exec discourse-host -- sudo --login --user vagrant To run a command as administrator (user "root"), use "sudo <command>".